behu-kea/ITA24-1-sem/webteknologi/05-js-intro-variables.md

 ### 📝 Exercise 6 - level 1

-Solve the following math like javascript would
+Solve the following math like javascript would with pen and paper

 1. 5 + 3 * 2
 2. (5 + 3) * 2